Finite temperature quantum noise correlations as a probe for topological helical edge modes: Analysis

-In TABLE I, we have summarised the behaviour of all the possible cross and autocorrelations as a function of the voltage bias($\mu - \mu_0$) for setup 1 with the condition $\mu_1 = \mu_4 = \mu$ and $\mu_2 = \mu_3 = \mu_0$.
-We observe that the quantum noise cross-correlations behave very similarly in the presence of chiral and helical edge modes except $S_{24}^q$, shown in Fig. 3.
+In TABLE~\ref{Table 1}, we have summarised the behaviour of all the possible cross and autocorrelations as a function of the voltage bias ($eV = \mu - \mu_0$) for setup 1 with the condition $\mu_1 = \mu_4 = \mu$ and $\mu_2 = \mu_3 = \mu_0$.
+We observe that the quantum noise cross-correlations behave very similarly in the presence of chiral and helical edge modes except $S_{24}^q$, shown in Fig.~\ref{fig:3}.
 For chiral edge modes, it is zero.
-In contrast, in the presence of topological helical edge modes, shot noise-like contribution is finite, which gives nonvanishing quantum noise correlation $S_{24}^q$.
-Similarly, for setup 1, we see the distinction between trivial helical and topological helical edge modes via quantum noise correlation such as $S_{12}^q, S_{14}^q, S_{34}^q$, which are all constant for topological helical edge modes, while change while being symmetric with respect to the sign of voltage bias($\mu - \mu_0$) for trivial helical edge modes.
-It is shown in Figs. 6 and 7.
-Similarly, we have also looked into autocorrelations and summarised them in TABLE I. Chiral is distinguished from topological helical edge mode transport via the quantum noise autocorrelations $S_{22}^q$ and $S_{44}^q$ as in Fig. 4.
+In contrast, in the presence of topological helical edge modes transport contribution is finite, which gives nonvanishing quantum noise correlation $S_{24}^q$.
+Similarly, for setup 1, we see the distinction between, trivial helical and topological helical edge modes via quantum noise correlation such as $S_{12}^q, S_{14}^q, S_{34}^q$, which are all constant for topological helical edge modes, while change while being symmetric with respect to the sign of voltage bias ($eV$) for trivial helical edge modes.
+It is shown in Figs.~\ref{fig:8} and \ref{fig:9}.
+Similarly, we have also looked into autocorrelations and summarised them in TABLE~\ref{Table 1}.
+Chiral is distinguished from topological helical edge mode transport via the quantum noise autocorrelations $S_{22}^q$ and $S_{44}^q$ as in Fig. \ref{fig:6} (a). {We have analyzed the results via magnitudes in the regimes such as $eV\gg k_B \mathcal{T}$, $eV = k_B \mathcal{T}$ and $eV\ll k_B \mathcal{T}$} in TABLE~\ref{Table 4}.